rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 ## Angels

-So if not simply a *messenger* of God, what exactly are these beings that we call angels?
+Beyond just a *messenger* of God, what exactly are these beings that we call angels?

 The full truth of what these spiritual beings are has never been revealed -- however we can know quite a bit about them.
-And we can confirm our speculations through the witness of scripture and early church tradition, as well as through various apocryphal sources.
+And we can confirm our speculations through the witness of scripture and early church tradition, as well as speculate through various apocryphal sources.

 We know that angels are conscious entities with free-will.
 They are invisible, incorporeal, and were also created in the image of God,